MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 #customer intent: As a quantum developer, I want understand how to work with multiple sessions.
 ---

-# How to manage you sessions
+# How to manage your sessions

 In this article, you learn how to manage your sessions.
 With sessions, you can group one or more jobs against a single target, which allows you to manage jobs effectively.
 For more information, see [Get started with sessions](xref:microsoft.quantum.hybrid.interactive).